-Creating an effective compensation strategy with pay administration guidelines is an effective tool for any organization navigating the competitive landscape for talent.
+Creating an effective compensation strategy with pay administration guidelines is a useful tool for any organization navigating the competitive landscape for talent.
 Yes, you may occasionally need to stray from the data to retain or attract certain individuals, but the important thing is that your organization’s compass keeps you moving toward your strategic pay goals.

 Questions?
 Contact the Findley consultant you normally work with, or contact Brad Smith at email@example.com, 419.327.4414.